Shadeslayer345/PyPong/README.md

 The idea behind the game is the classic Pong game with some added feature for the 21st Century like:
   Powerups!!!
-    - The Racquest(Paddles, Blocks, whatever you call them) will have various wacky power ups
+    - The Racquets(Paddles, Blocks, whatever you call them) will have various wacky power ups
-    - The Balls will also have some crazy creative powerups for you to play around with Colors!!!
+    - The Ball will also have some crazy creative powerups for you to play around with Colors!!!
     - The classic game was tons of fun but now it needs a much deserved make over
     - We'll add some splashes of color and even some backgrounds to make the game attractive